 There are many nursing certifications that nurses can pursue.

 And so, understanding the different requirements to qualify for one is important so that one can start preparing in advance.

-Earning a nursing certification is a plus to the nurses themselves, the patient, and the healthcare industry at large.
+Earning a nursing certification is a plus for the nurses themselves, the patient, and the healthcare industry.